Below are some of the most common questions we are asked. If you do not find the answer that you need, please contact us.

 Absolutely.
 They are most easily viewed on our website (see the links below), or call us for a printed list per Cooper.

 Read the stats on the barrels from:

 - 11. What about used barrels?

-We do not sell used barrels, but can point you in the right direction.
-We recommend contacting:
+We do not sell used barrels, but we can point you in the right direction.
+Contact us for recommendations.